nicobrinkkemper/mmc/wiki/ABOUT_CODE_ACHITECTURE.md

 ## Disclaimer

 This is a personal project.
-Even though I'm trying to say it's a "complete" system, it's not.
+Even though I'm trying to say it's a "good" system, it's not.
 It's a work in progress.
 A system like this is perfect if you want to learn about React, TypeScript, ESModules and or you want to host your own event website using the template.

 # Architecture Goal